 05222: Markets and Market Failures with Cases (at KSG) (SES 0522200)

 Monday Wednesday 8:40 - 10:00 Littauer

 Markets and Market Failures with Cases at KSG - HKS API-105A .
 Professor Jose Gomez-Ibanez offers the other version of Markets and Market Failures, GSD 5203.
 Students may not take both 5203 and 5222 for credit; they must take one or the other.

 This course provides an introduction to how markets operate, criteria for assessing their performance, and the circumstances under which they perform well or poorly.
 The first half of the course covers market behavior including supply, demand, and market prices; the strategies of consumers and firms; and the effects of taxes, subsidies, price controls and other kinds of government interventions.
 The second half covers the assessment of market performance, the problems caused by monopoly, externalities, public goods, and asymmetric information, and the types of policy solutions that might be applied to correct such market failures.

-Overall enrollment is constrained by the number of fixed seats in the classroom (HKS Littauer 280).
+Overall enrollment is constrained by the number of fixed seats in the classroom.
 In past years, this constraint has not been binding.
-In the unlikely event that it is binding this year, HKS spaces will be assigned through the HKS lottery and GSD spaces will be assigned with preference to those students taking the course to fulfill a degree requirement.
+In the unlikely event that it is binding, HKS spaces will be assigned through the HKS lottery and GSD spaces will be assigned with preference to those students taking the course to fulfill a degree requirement.